 Examples of academic procrastination

-A simple example of academic procrastination is a student who has a week to study for an exam, but ends up postponing their studying unnecessarily until the night before, even though they keep wanting to get started.
+An example of academic procrastination is a student who has a week to study for an exam, but ends up postponing their studying unnecessarily until the night before, even though they keep wanting to get started.
+Another example of academic procrastination is a student who delays working on an important project for an entire semester, until right before it’s due.

 - A student who wastes hours browsing social media before they finally manage to get started on a homework assignment.